-As at the Record Date, there were a total of 14,712,052 Common Shares issued and outstanding and no Preferred Shares issued and outstanding.
+As at the Record Date, there were a total of 36,628,063 Common Shares issued and outstanding and no Preferred Shares issued and outstanding.
 Each Common Share entitles its holder to one (1) vote.

-The by-laws of the Corporation provide that during any meeting of the Shareholders, the attendance, in person or by proxy, of the Shareholders representing ten percent (10%) of the Common Shares shall constitute a quorum.
+The by-laws of the Corporation provide that during any meeting of the Shareholders, the attendance, in person or by proxy, of the Shareholders representing ten percent (10%) of the Common Shares shall constitute a quorum, provided that quorum shall not be less than two persons.